Osgoode Hall Law School

 Greg graduated from Osgoode Hall Law School in the top ten percent of his class.
 He was called to the Ontario Bar in 2002.
 He earned an honours degree with distinction from Wilfrid Laurier University.

-Greg is a member of The Advocates’ Society.
+Greg is a member of The Advocates’ Society, exeQutive, and the Canadian Italian Business and Professional Association of Toronto.